 - Inclusion in the Annual Network Supply Chains: This is introduction of outreach programs across the country in specific schemes for favoring the Indian MSMEs in defence.

-- Capacity Building: Initiatives aimed at imparting technical knowledge and assistance will be extended to MSMEs on choosing the correct equipment for its manufacturing.
+- Capacity Building: Initiatives aimed at imparting technical knowledge and assistance will be extended to MSMEs on choosing the correct equipment for their manufacturing.

 The Road Ahead